How to set up your law firm’s processes and systems

 Cloud-based document storage

-As a lawyer, you may need to access important case documents from wherever you’re working, such as the courthouse or a client’s office.
 To meet this need, we recommend storing documents in the cloud.
 Many cloud-based solutions offer plenty of customization and robust search capabilities, making it easy to find what you need quickly.
-Clio offers unlimited document storage and also connects with popular cloud-storage solutions include OneDrive, Box, Dropbox, and Google Drive.

 Cloud-based client relationship management software (CRM)

-Keeping new client information organized is critical to making sure no potential clients fall through the cracks, and no follow-ups get missed.
+Developing law firm systems for keeping new client information organized is critical to making sure no potential clients fall through the cracks, and no follow-ups get missed.

-Client relationship management software like Clio Grow helps with client intake, scheduling, e-signatures, and more to keep the entire client intake process streamlined and simple.
 What’s more, if you use the Clio Suite, which includes Clio Grow and Clio Manage, you can easily sync new client information with their relevant matter—no double data entry required.

 Secure client portal

-To keep documents, sensitive communications, invoices, and more secure and confidential, you might want to use a secure client portal when sharing information and communicating with clients.
+To keep documents, sensitive communications, invoices, and more confidential, you might want to use a secure client portal when sharing information and communicating with clients.
 Clients can then access their cases so they can check case information themselves, saving you time on updates and meetings.

 Online payment services